11 min read

 • C Corporation: October 15th.

-3. Past Due Date: Failing to file by the original deadline or the extended deadline can result in penalties and interest charges.
-The penalties for late filing are typically based on a percentage of the unpaid tax amount.
-It's essential to file as soon as possible, even if you cannot pay the full tax amount, to minimize penalties and interest.
+3. Past Due Date: Not filing by the original or extended deadline can incur penalties and interest.
+These penalties are usually a percentage of the unpaid taxes.
+It's crucial to file promptly, even if full payment isn't possible, to reduce these charges.

 Personal Income Tax Return - Self-employed individuals